Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Iterative contact-resolving hybrid methods associated with various discretizations

 In this section, we will present the construction of the multiscale basis functions for the standard CEM-GMsFEM in $\Omega_1$ (see \cite{chung2023multiscale,chung2025locking}).
-Let $\mathcal{T}_H\coloneqq\cup_{i=1}^N\{K_i\}$ denote a conforming quasi-uniform partition of the domain $\Omega$ into quadrilateral elements, where $H$ represents the coarse mesh size and $N$ is the total number of coarse elements.
-We refer to $\mathcal{T}_H$ as the coarse grid, where each coarse element $K_i$ is further subdivided into a connected union of fine-grid blocks.
-The corresponding fine grid, denoted by $\mathcal{T}_h\coloneqq\cup_{i=1}^{N_h}\{T_i\}$ (with $N_h$ being the number of fine elements), is constructed as a refinement of $\mathcal{T}_H$.
-For an illustrative example, see \cite[Figure 3.1]{chung2025locking}, which depicts the coarse mesh, fine mesh, and an oversampling domain.
+Let $\mathcal{T}_H := \bigcup_{i=1}^N \{K_i\}$ be a conforming quasi-uniform coarse mesh of the domain $\Omega$.
+Here $H$ is the coarse mesh size, and $N$ is the number of coarse elements $K_i$.
+Each coarse element is further subdivided into a connected union of fine elements.
+The corresponding fine mesh $\mathcal{T}_h$ is obtained by refining $\mathcal{T}_H$.
+Define $K_{i,m}$ as the oversampling region by extending $K_i$ by $m$ coarse mesh layers.
+For an illustrative example, see Figure \ref{coarse_bigger} (same as \cite[Figure 3.1]{chung2025locking}), which depicts the coarse mesh, fine mesh, and an oversampling region.